hashicorp-services/tfm/site/docs/index.md

 ![TFM](./images/TFM-black.png)

 !!! warning ""
-    Note: This CLI is in pre-alpha release and currently does not have official support!
+    Note: This CLI is in beta release and currently does not have official support!

-    TFM is currently being developed and tested internally and is not for external customer use cases yet.
+    TFM is currently being developed and tested by interested parties.

+    The following is a [summary of a real example use case from a real TFE customer](https://docs.google.com/presentation/d/e/2PACX-1vSFN9osZARMitvG8HcbnR37nSbVXnK2GMlMvXOz7GsNceFDYp4-98Ko4xZ89-Rtvkf1_YqBmx338er3/pub?start=true&loop=true&delayms=3000).

     Please reach out to one of our listed [contact methods](#contacts).